Peer to peer lending

 Things to be aware of when applying for a peer to peer loan

-- If you default on a peer to peer loan, the company may pass the loan on to a debt collection agency which will chase it on behalf of the lender or lenders.
-As a last resort, it may go to court.
+- If you default on a peer to peer loan, the company might pass the loan on to a debt collection agency which will chase it on behalf of the lender or lenders.
+As a last resort, it might go to court.

 - Missing payments or defaulting on a loan will affect your credit rating.
 Once the credit agreement is in place the peer to peer lending website will register an entry on your credit report in the same way as any other loan.